NLNZDigitalPreservation/nlnz-tools-sip-generation-fairfax/README.md

 # National Library of New Zealand Tools SIP Generation for Fairfax files

+Tools for building Fairfax-based SIPs for ingestion into the Rosetta archive system.

 ## Synopsis

 This repository contains classes used to build Fairfax-based SIPs for ingestion into the Rosetta archive system.